Spark grants

 Interdisciplinary learning approach

-• the competences for interdisciplinary learning are reflected in the ambitions outlined in the proposal
+• The competences for interdisciplinary learning are reflected in the ambitions outlined in the proposal

-• adequate self-assessment of the availability, and approach for strengthening, of the required competences
+• Adequate self-assessment of the availability, and approach for strengthening, of the required competences

-• convincing strategy to embed reflection and learning throughout the Spark phase 2 process
+• Convincing strategy to embed reflection and learning throughout the Spark phase 2 process

 Follow-up

-The CUCo team and board will keep in touch with the project team to help them move forward with the collaboration and will organise support, training, etc. Teams are encouraged to approach CUCo about roadblocks, complications, and other issues hindering the process.
-Discontinuing projects that end up not being feasible is okay, as this will free up the budget for others to start new projects.
+The CUCo team and Board will keep in touch with the project team to help them move forward with the collaboration and will organise support, training, et cetera.
+Teams are encouraged to approach CUCo about roadblocks, complications, and other issues hindering the process.